bhaumin/Conference-Central/README.md

 Task 4: Add a Task
 -------------------
 For this task, the getFeaturedSpeaker() endpoint method was added to get the current featured speaker.
 Everytime a new session is created and the speaker for that session has more than one sessions, that speaker is stored as a featured speaker in the memcache.
 Previous featured speaker would be overwritten.
-Also, he memcache entry is added via a background task implemented using the task queue feature in Google App Engine.
+Also, the memcache entry is added via a background task implemented using the task queue feature in Google App Engine.

 How to run and test the App